CharuChhimpa/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Domain Background
 Advancement in the field of medicine have greatly improved our quality of life which can be clearly seen from the life expectancy rate.
 From 1816’s stethoscope to today’s handheld ultrasound machines, doctors have steadily adopted technology to advance healthcare.
 In past decades the healthcare community has taken major steps by adopting electronic healthcare measures.
 Machine Learning can contribute significantly in the field of healthcare, it has great usage in cases like early disease detection, finding signs of early breakouts of epidemics, using clustering to figure out regions of epidemics, or finding the best air quality zones in countries with high air pollution.

 Heart disease is the leading cause of death in the world over the past 10 years.
+The World Health Organization reported that heart disease is the first leading cause of death in high and low income countries.
+There are several methods in the literature individually to diagnosis diabetes or heart disease.
+There is no automated diagnosis method to diagnose
+Heart disease for diabetic patient based on diabetes diagnosis attributes to our knowledge.
 Researches have been using several data mining techniques in the diagnosis of heart disease.
 Diabetes is a chronic disease that occurs when the pancreas does not produce enough insulin, or when the body cannot effectively use the insulin it produces.
 Most of these systems have successfully employed Machine learning methods such as Naïve Bayes and Support Vector Machines for the classification purpose.
 Support vector machines are a modern technique in the field of machine learning and have been successfully used in different fields of application.